International Probate and Estate Planning Law: What You Need to Know

 International Estate Planning (Estate Planning with Foreign Property)

 The professionals: international estate planning attorneys The international estate planning attorney definition is the legal professional—the attorney or solicitor—who understands the multiple complex issues surrounding estate planning for people with international ties and who represents his or her client in planning and executing arrangements.
 What does an estate planning attorney do?
-International estate planning lawyers usually work with the international tax and corporate law branches of their firms to plan and execute the arrangements that meet their clients’ needs.
+International estate planning lawyers usually work with the international tax and corporate law branches of their international law firms to plan and execute the arrangements that meet their clients’ needs.

 International estate planning needs for U.S. clients vary widely, depending on the client and case.
 A situation may involve, among others, a U.S. citizen living overseas, a U.S. citizen with a non-U.S. citizen spouse, or a non-U.S. citizen living in the United States.
 Typical international estate planning services by attorneys in the U.S. include: